 Flying Top : Flying top is a crust fault where the crust actually separates from the bread while baking.
 This happens when the top instead of rising gradually bursts open while baking due to the gas being released.
 One of the main reasons this happens is the under proofing of the dough, though kneading with cold water/liquid can also result in flying top sometimes as can if the shape of the bread is too high

-For me personally a crumb is what makes or brakes the bread, because that is the major part of the bread anyways and here are a few things that can do wrong with it
+For me personally a crumb is what makes or breaks the bread, because that is the major part of the bread.
+Here are a few things that can do wrong with it.

 Holes & Tunnels : Ever had a hole aka tunnel running through your bread, it could be because of the following reasons